 Say you want to connect with your audience.
 So, you should focus on your engagement metrics and track where your subscribers are coming from.
 Here’s what you should measure:

-After you have a list of the metrics that you want to track, it's time to put them together in a report.
+After you have a list of the metrics that you want to track, it's time to put them together in a report using analytics tools.
 Think about what types of charts are best suited for presenting each data set (we’ll provide you with some visual examples throughout.)

 In this report, we’ll focus on subscriber growth, engagement, average viewing metrics, location, and top-performing videos.
 We’ll be comparing the numbers to the previous period to see if they have grown or declined and how much.